Hi! I’m David Harkins.

 Both successes and failures have marked my life and career.
 Along the way, I learned my greatest strengths are a drive to create, a desire to build things and nourish people, and a passion for identifying workable solutions to seemingly impossible problems in business, and in life.
 These traits and my core beliefs that perspective defines happiness, a positive attitude enables success, and possibilities exist for everything forms the root of all my accomplishments.

-I am an avid student of emerging—yet useful—technology, cultural change, human behavior, and personal motivation.
+I am an avid student of emerging—yet useful—technology, innovation leadership, cultural change, human behavior, and personal motivation.
 I’m a frequent speaker at conferences and seminars on these and related marketing topics.

 In my spare time, I write, paint, hike, and explore.
 I have been known to take a picture or two.